Ockenfuss/tipps/PythonTricks.md

 ```python
 iterable=(obj.evalute() for obj in objlist)
 ```
-Iterables can be created with the `yield` operator.
+Generators can be created with the `yield` operator.
 It is similar to `return`, but keeps the function state in memory and continues execution when the next element is requested.
 ```python
 def com(l, k):
   """Example: Generates an iterator over all possible k-size subsets of l"""